Eddie Rosario Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Marlins pitching staff ranks 21st in MLB.
+- The Marlins pitching staff is 19th in the league with a collective 8.7 strikeouts per nine innings.

-- The Marlins' 4.56 team ERA ranks 21st among all MLB pitching staffs.
+- The Marlins have the 18th-ranked team ERA among all MLB pitching staffs (4.48).

-- The Marlins rank 20th in baseball in home runs allowed (30 total, 1.3 per game).
+- Marlins pitchers combine to give up 36 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- Alcantara (1-2) takes the mound for the Marlins in his fifth start of the season.
-He's put together a 5.84 ERA in 24 2/3 innings pitched, with 20 strikeouts.
+- Alcantara makes the start for the Marlins, his sixth of the season.
+He is 1-2 with a 5.34 ERA and 26 strikeouts in 30 1/3 innings pitched.

-- The righty last appeared in relief on Saturday, when he tossed 2/3 innings against the Cleveland Guardians while giving up hits.
+- His last appearance came on Wednesday against the Atlanta Braves, when the right-hander tossed 5 2/3 innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.